Virginia Tech® home

 • Follow @vtresidential on Instagram to stay informed about your on-campus experience.

-Email: Monday, June 16
+Email: Tuesday, June 23

 Hey Hokie!
-Do you have your packing list ready for fall ‘24 move in?
+Do you have your packing list ready for fall ‘26 move in?

-Keep reading for our Hokie Hints on what you ACTUALLY need to bring to campus (and a few things you can’t), or watch a short video about packing!
+Keep reading for our Hokie Hints on what you ACTUALLY need to bring to campus (and a few things you can’t), or watch a short video about packing.

-Don’t forget to take the short survey linked in this email to earn your entry, and follow us on Instagram @vtresidential for more info!
+Don’t forget to take the short survey linked in this email to earn your entry, and follow us on Instagram @vtresidential for more info.

 Download Our Official Packing List

 What to bring, what to leave at home?
-Download and print our check-off packing list to start your on-campus journey strong!
+Download and print our check-off packing list to start your on-campus journey strong.

 Leave These Items at Home

-Save yourself some packing space and leave these items at home!
+Save yourself some packing space and leave these items at home.
 The following items violate Virginia Tech housing policy.

 You will have a MicroFridge and a microwave provided in your room.